 4 min read

-Miner-extractable value (MEV) and front running are widely recognized to be among the final unsolved fundamental issues in the blockchain space.
+Maximal Extractable Value (MEV) and front running are widely recognized to be among the final unsolved fundamental issues in the blockchain space.
 There are now hundreds of millions of dollars of documented MEV, most of which is tremendously harmful for users and traders.
 This problem will inevitably become more devastating over time and eventually could even pose a fatal obstacle on our community's path to mainstream adoption.

-MEV and Frontrunning
+MEV and Front Running

 The term MEV was coined by Phil Daian et al. and describes revenue that block producers can extract by selecting, injecting, ordering, and censoring transactions.
 The MEV extracted in 2020 alone was worth more than $314M — and that is only a lower bound.
 Oftentimes, the MEV is not captured by the block producers themselves, but rather by independent entities using sophisticated bots.